Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Proof of Theorem

 Here $\set{B_t}_{t\geq 0}$ is a $\cF_t$-adapted Brownian motion and $\set{L_t}_{t\geq 0}$ is an $\cF_t$-adapted local time of the process $\set{X_t}_{t\geq 0}$ at the boundary $\partial \Omega$.
 By the classic Doob maximal martingale inequality (see~\cite{RevuzYor1999}), we have for any $q>1$ the bound for the Brownian motion,

-Since the setting and tools needed for the proof of this Lemma use some language from stochastic anaylsis and differs from the rest of the mathematical tools presented in this paper, we includ for the convenience of the reader the Appendix \ref{s:SLF} reviewing some of the abstract setting and the formal definitions that will be used along this proof.
+Since the setting and tools needed for the proof of this Lemma use some language from stochastic analysis and differs from the rest of the mathematical tools presented in this paper, we include for the convenience of the reader the Appendix \ref{s:SLF} reviewing some of the abstract setting and the formal definitions that will be used along this proof.

-\begin{proof}[Proof of Lemma \ref{lemma:disc_vectorfield}] In a first classic approximation step following the commutator estimate from~\cite{DiPernaLions89} and the fact the the distance used in the Lemma is the logarithmic Kantorovich--Rubinstein distance that metrizes weak convergences, we can assume by a density argument that $u$ and $u^k$ are smooth in space and continuous in time.
+\begin{proof}[Proof of Lemma \ref{lemma:disc_vectorfield}] We can assume by a density argument that $u$ and $u^k$ are smooth in space and continuous in time.
+Indeed, this a consequence of a classic approximation argument leading to the emergence of a commutator, which can be estimated along the lines of~\cite[Lemma 2.1]{DiPernaLions89} or \cite[Section 2]{DeLellis2008}, and the fact that the logarithmic Kantorovich--Rubinstein distance metrizes weak convergence.